Shuttle-SE/Shuttle-SE.github.io/README.md

 # Welcome to Shuttle!

-Shuttle is a PoS cryptocurrency promoting Space Travel Tech. development.
-We would like "Space Travel" to become fast and convenient while being cost effective and comfortable.
+Shuttle is a PoS cryptocurrency promoting Transport Technologies.

+We strive to make traveling fast and convenient while being cost effective and comfortable.

-Shuttle is a coin that plans to implement funding and development of companies based in the Space Tech.
+Shuttle also plans to implement funding and development of companies based in the Space Tech.
 Industry.

 # Official Partners